heremaps/xyz-documentation/docs/cli/basic-features.md

 #### Get more information about your spaces

 !!!
-Note "To use this feature, your account needs access to the XYZ Pro Services."
-[Learn more about XYZ Pro features here](../xyz_pro).
+Note "To use this feature, your account needs access to the Data Hub Pro Services."
+[Learn more about Data Hub Pro features here](../xyz_pro).

 You can use the `config` command to get and update information about your spaces.